 Jardin de Yoki-Elolou

-I left the former Zaire in 1998, amid revolution leaving everything behind me.
-My coffee plantations probably nothing remains but I remember this earth is alive and continues to tell me her stories.
+- I left the former Zaire in 1998, amid the revolution, leaving everything behind me.
+Nothing probably remains of my coffee plantations, but I remember this earth, it is alive and continues to tell me its stories

-My two plantations, Yoki Elolou and Lomani, were located in the heart of the country, close to the equator, 1,600 km of rivers in the capital.
-Extending about 15 km2, far from civilization and accessible only by boat, nature there abounded animals.
-Families that land lived by hunting, fishing and small agriculture, drawing forest everything they needed.
+My two plantations, Yoki Elolou and Lomani, were located in the heart of the country, close to the Equator, 1,600 km of rivers, in the capital.
+Extending about 15 km2, far from civilization and accessible only by boat, nature there abounded with animals.
+Families lived by hunting, fishing and small-scale agriculture, drawing from the forest everything they needed.

-At that time, the Zairian forest was home to a diverse wildlife and local culture owls enjoyed a special status, considered companions male doctors and sorcerers.
+At that time, the Zairian forest was home to a diverse wildlife and local culture.
+Owls enjoyed special status, considered companions, doctors and sorcerers.

-One day in 1985, our team of sawyers had left in the forest cutting trees for wood needs a very physical job requiring great finesse and precision.
-It sometimes happened to find them in the tree felled bird nests.
-The poor creatures were usually caught, often end up in the pot.
+One day in 1985, our team of sawyers had left to go to the forest.
+Cutting trees for wood is a demanding physical job, requiring great finesse and precision.
+Sometimes in the tree felled there were birds’ nests.
+The poor creatures were usually caught, and often ended up in the pot.
 But that day was different.

-Never having had the indiscretion to look up her feather dress to see if it was a boy or a girl, Albertino had to accept the name.
-From the start he showed great confidence in me even need to tame, he adopted me instantly.
+Never having had the indiscretion to look up her feather’s dress to see if it was a boy or a girl, Albertino had to accept the name.
+From the start he showed great confidence in me, even a need to be tamed and he adopted me instantly.
 It was the beginning of a long and amazing friendship.
 He followed me everywhere and slept at home.
-But enjoying total freedom, he could come and go as he wished.
+He had total freedom; he could come and go as he wished.

 When he was little, he was especially funny to watch.
-At first, with plumage of bird, unable to fly, he was on foot.
-Sitting, he looked like a tiny white shells.
-But when he got up two surprisingly long yellow legs came out of his sleeping bag, and guided as he walked to land a few steps further, taking an apparently motionless.
+At first, with plumage of a bird but unable to fly, he was on foot.
+Sitting, he looked like a tiny white shell.
+But when he got up, two surprisingly long yellow legs came out of his sleeping bag, and guided him as he walked, only to land a few steps further and then become apparently motionless.

 House Lomani, Albertino in direct communication with Kinshasa

 I suspect he started a family, but his presentations have never been made, I can not say for sure.
-That said, I have observed many times that it was accompanied by another owl, which however was always away from home, without closer.
-She watched Albertino and out of home.
-These habits of be strange in many respects.
+That said, I had observed many times that he was accompanied by another owl, which however was always away from home, without coming closer.
+She watched Albertino when he ventured out of the home.
+These habits seemed strange in many respects.

-Once grown, Albertino did not need me to feed.
+Once grown, Albertino did not need me to feed him.
 His disinterested friendship was then my great happiness.
 With him I lived unforgettable moments, like this story with Maurizio.
-But this one, I would tell you the next time.
+But this one, I would tell you again next time. ###

 - Birte Jantzen is a journalist and wine expert based in Paris, great traveler and lover of chocolate since her childhood.
 She came to visit us, and during her stay we not only distilled together, but also shared some of my Zaire stories in the evening with dinner around the fire.